 Not sure which class to try?

-Stop by the Welcome Center Desk on Sunday morning or contact Rev. Claire Caldwell for guidance.
+Stop by the Welcome Center Desk on Sunday morning or contact Rev. Jessica Durand for guidance.
 Classes expect new visitors every week, feel free to visit whenever you’re ready!

 thursday morning bible study